LogtalkDotOrg/logtalk3/library/dif/NOTES.md

 -----

 Load this library from your application loader file.
-To call the `dif/1-2` predicates using implicit message sending, add the following directive to any object or category calling the predicates:
+To call the `dif/1-2` predicates using implicit message-sending, add the following directive to any object or category calling the predicates:

 	:- uses(dif, [